Harald Blüchel

-Harald Blüchel (born February 19, 1966) is a German electronic artist who is mostly known under his alias Cosmic Baby.
-Blüchel is also well known for his participation in dance acts such as Energy 52 with Paul Schmitz-Moormann and The Visions of Shiva with Paul van Dyk.
+Harald Blüchel (born February 19, 1966) is a German electronic musician who is mostly known under his alias Cosmic Baby.
+Blüchel is also well known for his participation in dance acts such as Energy 52 with Paul Schmitz-Moormann and the Visions of Shiva with Paul van Dyk.

 Biography and musical career

 Blüchel was born in Nuremberg, Germany.
 At the age of 6, Blüchel started taking classes in classical piano.
 He began studying at the Hochschule für Musik Nürnberg one year later.
 His favourite composers soon were, amongst others, Béla Bartók and Igor Stravinsky.
-In 1976, he discovered electronic music and take an interest in playing the synthesizer.
+In 1976, he discovered electronic music and took an interest in playing the synthesizer.
 At the time he was listening to bands such as Kraftwerk and Tangerine Dream.
 Blüchel continued his studies in music.
-In 1986 he moved to West Berlin and entered into the Berlin Institute of Technology to study audio engineering, and also entered into the Berlin University of the Arts to study composition.
+In 1986 he moved to West Berlin and entered into Technische Universität Berlin to study audio engineering, and also entered into the Berlin University of the Arts to study composition.
 While living in Berlin, he met producer Kid Paul.
 In 1988 he started to compose and take side in techno music and house music.

 In 1991, Blüchel first appeared as "Cosmic Baby" in live acts.
 That year he signed with trance label MFS, where he released his first album Stellar Supreme in 1992.
 In 1992 he also paired up with Paul van Dyk for the project "The Visions of Shiva" under which name two EPs came out, Perfect Day (1992) and How Much Can You Take?
 (1993).
 The two then later went their separate ways.
 In late 1993, Blüchel left MFS and signed onto Logic Records, a record label owned by BMG.